Seljuk (warlord): Name

-According to Caferoğlu (1993), the name was derived from the root sil- in Old Uyghur, meaning "clean".
+According to Caferoğlu, the name was derived from the root sil- in Old Uyghur, meaning 'clean'.
 Although, the root of sil- was transformed as i > e, and that the name was created by adding the diminutive of -çük.
-The meaning of the word could be interpreted as "pure", "clean", "honest" and "a man of his word".
+The meaning of the word could be interpreted as 'pure', 'clean', 'honest', or 'man of [his] word'.
 It is argued that it was a unisex name, given both to boys as well as girls in the past and that some of these traits were sought in women, thus it would make more sense to name girls after some of these qualities.